LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 IObservable<string> never = Observable.Never<string>();
 ```

 It might not seem obvious why this could be useful.
+I gave one possible use in the last chapter: you could use this in a test to simulate a source that wasn't producing any values, perhaps to enable your test to validate timeout logic.

-It tends to be used in places where we use observables to represent time-based information.
+It can also be used in places where we use observables to represent time-based information.
 Sometimes we don't actually care what emerges from an observable; we might care only _when_ something (anything) happens.
-For example, in the preceding chapter, the `Quiescent` example used the `Buffer` operator, which works over two observable sequences: the first contains the items of interest, and the second is used purely to determine how to cut the first into chunks. `Buffer` doesn't do anything with the values produced by the second observable: it pays attention only to _when_ value emerge, completing the previous chunk each time the second observable produces a value.
-And if we're representing temporal information it can sometimes be useful to have a way to represent the idea that some event never occurs.
+(We saw an example of this "observable sequence used purely for timing purposes" concept in the preceding chapter, although `Never` wouldn't make sense in that particular scenario.
+The `Quiescent` example used the `Buffer` operator, which works over two observable sequences: the first contains the items of interest, and the second is used purely to determine how to cut the first into chunks. `Buffer` doesn't do anything with the values produced by the second observable: it pays attention only to _when_ value emerge, completing the previous chunk each time the second observable produces a value.
+And if we're representing temporal information it can sometimes be useful to have a way to represent the idea that some event never occurs.)

+As an example of where you might want to use `Never` for timing purposes, suppose you were using some Rx-based library that offered a timeout mechanism, where an operation would be cancelled when some timeout occurs, and the timeout is itself modelled as an observable sequence.
+If for some reason you didn't want a timeout, and just want to wait indefinitely, you could specify a timeout of `Observable.Never`.

 ### Observable.Throw